MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-replication/dfsr-overview.md

 ## Install DFS Replication from PowerShell

-To install the DFS Replication by using Windows PowerShell, follow these steps.
+To install the DFS Replication by using Windows PowerShell, follow these steps:

 1. Open a Windows PowerShell session with elevated user rights.